pizzalover125/pizzaMod/README.md

 # pizzaMod
 Welcome to pizzaMod!
-I'm pizzalover125, a genuine person who loves pizza!
-Most people also love pizza, so I made pizzaMod. pizzaMod is a mod that adds pizza to MC.
-It was made using Fabric and Java.
+I'm pizzalover125, a lover of pizza.
+Pizza is a really popular food, which is why I created pizzaMod.
+It simply adds pizza to MC!
+That's it!

 View project on Modrinith: [Link go here]